In Memoriam: Daniel Kahneman

 A. Win R$ 40 thousand for sure

 B. Flip a coin.
-If it lands heads, you win R$ 100 thousand.
-If it comes up tails, you win nothing
+If it comes up heads, you win R$ 100,000.
+If it comes up tails, you win nothing.

 The vast majority of people prefer to be certain of earning R$ 40 thousand, even though it is the mathematically less advantageous option, since the expected value of alternative B is R$ 50 thousand (50% x R$ 100 thousand).